nightroman/FarNet.template/README.md

 To install the FarNet template from the NuGet gallery, run:

 ```
-dotnet new -i FarNet.template
+dotnet new install FarNet.template
 ```

 Take a look at all templates:

 ```
-dotnet new -l
+dotnet new list
 ```

 The list should contain "FarNet module" and "FarNet script":